 Grab this basic crepes recipe to make a delicious stack of easy homemade crepes and serve them for breakfast, lunch, or dinner.
-They will be perfect whenever you use a specialty crepe pan or a nonstick pan.
+Use a specialty crepe pan or a nonstick pan.
+The choice is yours!

 Jump to: